opensafely-core/airlock/DEVELOPERS.md

 #### Debugging

 Functional tests run headless by default.
 To see what's going on, they can be run in headed mode.
-The follwoing command will run just the functional tests, in headed mode, slowed down by 500ms.
+The following command will run just the functional tests, in headed mode, slowed down by 500ms.
 See the [playwright docs](https://playwright.dev/python/docs/test-runners#cli-arguments) for additional cli arguments that may be useful.